Linlab-slu/TSSr/README.md

 * Creating a new TSSr object using the constructor function.
-In addition to `inputFiles`, `inputFilesType`, `genomeName`, and the optional annotation file `refSource`, users provide `sampleLabels`, `sampleLabelsMerged`, and `mergeIndex`.
+In addition to `inputFiles`, `inputFilesType`, `genomeName`, and the optional annotation file `refSource`, users provide `sampleLabels`.
+The grouping arguments `sampleLabelsMerged` and `mergeIndex` are optional.
+If both are omitted, each sample remains a separate analysis group.
 In this example, SL01 and SL02 are biological replicates from the control condition, while SL03 and SL04 are replicates from the treatment condition.
 Therefore, `sampleLabelsMerged = c("control", "treat")` and `mergeIndex = c(1, 1, 2, 2)` merge the four samples into two groups.

   (`organismName` is retained as optional descriptive metadata for backward